 We believe our genetic medicines platform can be applied broadly to treat and potentially cure a wide range of genetic diseases, and we have carefully designed and prioritized our pipeline strategy to maximize this opportunity.
-We are initially pursuing monogenic diseases where we know exactly what we are seeking to correct and exactly which gene to insert into patients' cells.
+We are initially pursuing monogenic diseases where we know exactly what we are seeking to correct and exactly which gene to insert into patients' cells, including delivery via our GTx-mAb platform to express and secrete antibodies from the liver.
 We are prioritizing monogenic diseases with significant unmet medical needs, validated regulatory pathways, well-accepted biomarkers and significant commercial opportunities.
 We are currently focused on developing product candidates to treat monogenic diseases in the liver, CNS and peripheral tissues, bone marrow, and the eye, given that our AAVHSCs naturally show a high degree of tropism or ability to enter cells in these organs and organ systems.
 These tissues are affected in many rare genetic diseases.
-We also plan to name a development candidate in a new therapeutic area in 2021, demonstrating the broader capability of our AAVHSC platform, which we believe may allow us to target diseases with larger patient populations in the future.